Aggression Between Dogs In The Home

 Experts agree it's crucial that you take a strong role.
 When owners face a tough sibling rivalry case, I tell them to establish his or her own place as the controller of resources as a first priority.
 First, I suggest that the owners make both dogs "work for everything."
 Before they're fed, given a treat or taken out.

 If your dogs are still regularly fighting.
 I suggest bringing in an animal behaviourist.

 Animal behaviourists generally are not Vets.
-The difference is often akin to seeking the help of a psychiatrist versus that of a psychologist.
+The difference is often akin to seeking the help of a psychologist. versus that of a surgeon

-Until the problem is solved, keep bickering dogs separated an on a lead with my Jingler's, so you can easily pull them apart if a fight starts.
+Until the problem is solved, keep bickering dogs separated an on a lead with my (3) Jingler, attached so you can easily pull them apart if a fight starts.